No Win No Fee Accident and Emergency Negligence Claims

 Medical negligence lawyers later prove that her asthma attack was avoidable with the correct treatment in A&E. They showed that even if following protocol doesn’t prevent the attack completely, that her injuries would not have been life-changing.
 Effectively, she would experience a delay waiting for an ambulance and transfer to hospital.

 A six-figure compensation amount, therefore, recognises the need for ongoing nursing care and support for the rest of her life.

 How Can We Help?

 The first step is to contact us if inadequate emergency treatment harms your health.
-We appreciate raising a compensation claim can feel like a daunting experience.
+We appreciate raising a claim can feel like a daunting experience.
 But our team of experts make sure you’re up-to-date and know what’s going on every step of the way.

 Every client’s situation is unique – even the same type of injury can have vastly different effects on the life of one victim compared to another.
 That’s why we take the time to completely understand the nature of your accident and the impact it has had on your life, your finances, and your family.

 Our job is to support you through the process of obtaining compensation.
 Money won’t take away the pain and trauma you may endure.
 But it can ease your situation by covering the cost of lost earnings or additional rehabilitation.
 Compensation is also about having someone take responsibility for your situation.
 Plus, obtaining answers about why it happens, and helping you move on.